Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

 \subsection{Azimuthal dynamo waves}

-Azimuthal dynamo waves (ADW) are magnetic waves that migrate in the azimuthal direction and can be prograde or retrograde and their period is not the same as the rotation period of the star \citep[see e.g.][]{Krause80, Cole14, Viviani18}.
-We take $m=1$ and $m=2$ modes of the radial magnetic field at the surface of each run at a latitude of $60^\circ$ and show the migration of such ADWs in Fig. \ref{fig:ADW}.
+Azimuthal dynamo waves (ADWs) are magnetic structures that migrate in the azimuthal direction.
+ADWs can be prograde or retrograde and their propagation is unaffected by the differential rotation of the star \citep[see e.g.][]{Krause80, Cole14, Viviani18}.
+The periods of ADWs are usually on the order of a few years for slow rotators and of tens of years for faster rotators \citep[][]{Viviani18}.
+This is comparable to the period of the quadrupole moment variations of the present study.
+We therefore briefly study ADWs.
+We take $m=1$ and $m=2$ modes of the radial magnetic field near the surface of each run at latitude $+60^\circ$ and show the evolution of the field in Fig.~\ref{fig:ADW} and its phase in Fig.~\ref{fig:phase}.

-Run~A has an $m=1$ ADW that migrates in a retrograde way with a period of $\sim8$ years in particular after around $t=60$~yr.
+Run~A has an $m=1$ ADW that migrates in the retrograde direction with a period of $\sim8$ years in particular after around $t=60$~yr.
 Meanwhile, the $m=2$ ADW has a similar amplitude with no clear periodicity.
 In Run~B there is a clear $m=1$ wave which migrates in the prograde direction.
 However, between 115 and 145~yr the migratory process is stalled for nearly thirty years.
 The ADW in Run~B has a period of roughly $\sim80...100$~years.
 There is an $m=2$ ADW but it is only noticeable during the first $\sim40$ years of the simulation.
 In Run~C there are two equally strong ADWs.
 Both migrate in a prograde way with the difference that the period of the $m=1$ wave is shorter than the one of $m=2$.